Introduction

 When to Use Resonix

-You might not need Resonix if you only serve static files or require advanced transcoding / mixing / multi‑output routing (future roadmap).
+You might not need Resonix if you only serve static files or require multi-track mixing and complex transcoding.
+Those are on the roadmap but not implemented yet.

 High Level Flow